axzilla/boilerbrew/README.md

 When deploying to production:

-1. Ensure your hosting platform (e.g., Coolify) has the correct environment variables set:
+1. Ensure your hosting platform has the correct environment variables set as described in the Production Deployment section.
-   - Set `ORIGIN` to your frontend's URL.
-   - Set `PUBLIC_PB_URL` to your PocketBase instance's URL if hosting PocketBase separately.
-If not set, it will use the default Docker network configuration.
 2. Deploy your application according to your hosting platform's instructions.

 Remember to secure your application properly before exposing it to the internet!